 The Sage Project is an annual partnership between San Diego State University (SDSU) and a local government in the San Diego region.
 For the 2016-2017 school year, The City of Lemon Grove was selected as the Sage Program Partner.
 Click here to view the July 19, 2016 staff report approving participation in the Sage Project.
 Click here to view the corresponding PowerPoint Presentation.

 The Sage Project connects SDSU students and faculty with high-priority, high-need community projects to generate interest and fresh ideas that create momentum.
 During the Lemon Grove and Sage Partnership, 19 SDSU faculty members, 31 classes from across 12 disciplines have invested nearly 40,000 hours of effort into creating innovative solutions and ideas specifically for Lemon Grove.
+Click here to view a video on the Sage/Lemon Grove partnership.

 The City of Lemon Grove selected seven key projects to work on during their Sage Project partnership.
 A presentation of these efforts was shared at the City Council meeting on July 18, 2017.
 Click here to view the staff report and here to view the PowerPoint presentation.